 Intellectual Property Protection

 China is one of two countries specifically named as having “inadequacies in trade secret protection and enforcement” within the United States Trade Representative 2021 Special 301 Report.
 In fact, Forbes reported Chinese firms may be responsible for as much as 80% of US IP theft.
 Using a foreign CM with limited IP protections leaves your circuit design and trade secrets at risk.
-Further, downstream customers may also be concerned about whether their intellectual property rights will be exposed.
+Further, downstream customers may also be concerned whether their intellectual property rights will be exposed.
 Mexico, on the other hand, maintains IP protections similar to those enforced by the United States and Canada.

 The Case for US Manufacturing